teejaydub/cribbage/README.md

 Plans
 =====

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
-  * Convert to floating-point weights.
+  * Don't keep parameter sets if they're identical.
+Means we need to register parameters earlier, like when the class is created.
+  * Switch to a genetic algorithm, that does round-robin for more players at once, then replaces the n-2 worst ones with a genetic combination of the 2 best ones.
+  * Add all the heuristic scores, even the ones from authorities.
   * Parallelize this, so it can run over multiple processors at once.

 * Work on determining which heuristics are most powerful/helpful.
+Similar process, but pick a set of parameters to clear to 0.

 * Group the heuristics by degree of power, and make players Anna, Ben, and Clara, where Anna starts with a heuristic set from Helen that's easy to remember, and then each